AllenCellModeling/fish_morphology_code/data/README.md

 Also included are
 - expert annotations of these ~5000 segmented cells
 - FISH images of cells without a GFP labeled structure (~30 probes)
-- scRNAseq (Split-seq) data collected on approximately 22,000 cells that underwent similar differentiaion protocals as the cells we imaged
+- scRNAseq (Split-seq) data collected on approximately 22,000 cells that underwent similar differentiaion protocols as the cells we imaged

 ## Organization
 The data in this package is organized into seperate data sets, reflecting different data of different types (scRNAseq vs FISH / image data), and different downstream processing / feature derivation.